blackgirlbytes/rock-paper-scissors-copilot/.instructions/stepbystep.md

 ## Step by step instructions

 > NOTE: You're welcome to follow along using these steps but we have a guided CodeTour option that displays the instructions directly in the VSCode editor if you prefer.
-To use the CodeTour, follow the instructions in the [Using CodeTour](./using-codetour.md) file.
+To use the CodeTour, follow the instructions in the [Using-CodeTour](./using-codetour.md) file.
 ---
 :bulb:  When you see the :leftwards_arrow_with_hook: symbol, you need to press the ENTER key.